 Small business statistics on COVID show the pandemic has forced almost a third of small businesses to stop operating.

 Sadly, merely 45% of business owners and managers will be able to afford to rehire the same number of workers once they reopen.
 The percentage is even lower for personal businesses — just 32%.

-Apart from that, the most common causes of business failure include:
+Apart from that, the most common causes of small business failure include: